mrtabaa/obsidian-class/Programming/GitHub.md

 [How to use Git inside of VSCode - 2020](https://www.youtube.com/watch?v=F2DBSH2VoHQ)

 **IMPORTANT NOTE:**
-Make sure the name of your project and repository match!
+Make sure the names of your project and repository match!

 ##### INSTALLATION:
 1. Install